 With OrH launching virtual services and ad hoc events, members are needed for behind-the-scenes technical support.
 Primarily this will involve Zoom hosting (though may need people with experience using Facebook Live, You Tube livestreaming, and sound and music production skills.)
 We will need at least one Tech Team member at each service and event.

 Manhigut is for members who, at the time of registration, hold the lead, chair or coordinator positions for recurring initiatives and year-to-year activities, other than our ritual events, that sustain and maintain us as community.
-The team has a limited number of positions, as indicated in the table below.
 Note that members interested in any of the unfilled elected Board positions below please contact the Nominations committee chair at nominations@orh.ca.
 If you are interested in any of the vacant Board-appointed positions, please contact membership@orh.ca.

 Community-Led Initiatives: